 It’s extremely important to stay still while you’re riding as a motorcycle passenger.
 It’s easy to move around in any other type of vehicle with no consequences, but now you’re riding on just two wheels with someone else driving.

-During one of our rides, I was riding my motorcycle with my wife as a passenger.
+During one of our rides, I was riding my motorcycle with my wife who was the passenger.
 I was taking a turn steering to the left while my wife wiggled a little bit to adjust herself which caused me to lose balance.
 Luckily we did not tilt, but it took me a good few seconds to regain the motorcycle’s composure.

 It will often be difficult to not move around a lot, especially if you’re going for a long ride.
 Make sure that when you mount the motorcycle and begin your ride, you are in a comfortable position that won’t require much adjustment after a few minutes.